osmosis-labs/osmosis/x/mint/README.md

 }
 ```

-### LastHalvenEpoch
+### LastReductionEpoch

-Last halven epoch stores the epoch number when the last reduction of
+Last reduction epoch stores the epoch number when the last reduction of
 coin mint amount per epoch has happened.

-**TODO:**

-- Update the name to LastReductionEpoch as the reduction amount could
-    be set by governance.

 ## Begin-Epoch